yafp/ttth/README.md

 | Hide window                     | <kbd>CTRL</kbd> + <kbd>H</kbd>  | <kbd>CMD</kbd> + <kbd>H</kbd>   | <kbd>CTRL</kbd> + <kbd>H</kbd>  |

+## privacy
+* ttth is not tracking it's users (not using Ggoogle Analytics nor using other methods)
+* All data is stored locally only.
+* Sessions will persist using the [partition:persist](https://electronjs.org/docs/api/webview-tag#partition) attribute for electrons webview.

+You are always welcome to check the code.

 ## faq
 Please see the [FAQ](docs/FAQ.md) for more details.